tgquintela/tgquintela.github.io/_notes/artificial_intelligence.md

 ---
-title: "Artificial Intelligence"
+title: "# Artificial Intelligence
+"
 collection: notes
 permalink: /notes/artificial_intelligence
 date: 2016-06-01
-Tags:
-  - Computer science
-  - Artificial Intelligence

 ---

+# Artificial Intelligence

+2016-06-01

 Artificial intelligence (AI) is the catch-word assigned to the field of science which is mainly founded in computer science, mathematics and physics and try to replicate human intelligence and human tasks.
 In this field, intelligence is defined as the flexible rational ability to perceive the environment and take actions that maximize the change of success at an arbitrary goal.
 Colloquially, the term _artificial intelligence_ is the state-of-the-art techniques able to mimic human functions as _learning_ and _complex problem solving_.
 That contains human abilities as reasoning, knowledge, planning, learning, natural language processing (communication), perception and the ability to move and manipulate objects.
 AI is a too broad field with a lot of subfield which sometimes do not have connections between each other.
 The main fields of science related with AI are:
 * _Machine learning_: making the machines learn (adapt a model to the data).